olive89aja/waterapp/README.md

 Our website: https://blooming-refuge-48832.herokuapp.com/

 Click on Login.
-Authenticate yourself through your Google Account.
+Authenticate yourself through your Google Account. <br>
-Then click on the blue button at the center of the page.
+Then click on the blue button at the center of the page. <br>
-Each click is equivalent to an 8oz glass of water.
+Each click is equivalent to an 8oz glass of water. <br>
-Your data is stored in a real-time database on the Mongo servers.
+Your data is stored in a real-time database on the Mongo servers. <br>

 ## Future Improvements
 In the next version of this app we would: